 The bride and groom each carry a large character print down the aisle.
-Doug from Printing by Johnson, a local print shop, met with me and helped me find the perfect paper quality and heavy laminate for the character prints.
+I met with someone at my local print shop who helped me find the perfect paper quality and heavy laminate for the character prints.
 The bride and groom pictures were secured to yardsticks covered with black and white duct tape.
 It was important to me that the printed characters not flap around while they were carried.
 The laminated prints remained tall and rigid during all of the festivities.

 The school principal performed the wedding ceremony.
 It was very short and very sweet.

 An Q and U Wedding Reception with Adorable Elegance

 Very few young children get to actually attend a wedding and I wanted this reception to seem every bit as special as the real thing.
 My students mouth’s dropped when they saw the transformation of the formerly bland, empty room into the elegant reception hall for the wedding.